Restoring a Moulton M5 Stowaway

 Two strips of steel (3-4mm thick) strengthen the pivotholes.
 The third strip should have improved the sideways stiffness, being mounted under the fork.
 But Moultoneers craftsmen claim, that this could be better improved by brazing a box underneath.

 So I chose 2 50mm pieces of T-profile 20mm , carefully filed smooth and fitting, and brazed them under the fork.
 After priming (see FIG.6b), I re-sprayed it in a darker shade of blue, and built the bike up again (FIG.7b).

 My M5 bike was little used, and in reasonable shape.
 Whoever starts with a scrapheap bike, will have more work to do.
 This bike has many unique features, the Moultoneers club can provide information, support and parts.
 If you want to ride a Moulton, you should join the club.
 You get access to the English market of Moultons; there is none in the Netherlands.
-If you import Moultons from England, they are not that expensive, sometimes even free ; if the English say, it needs "TLC" (tender loving care), this usually means that they are very rusty !
+If you import Moultons from England, they are not that expensive, sometimes even free ; if the English say, it needs "TLC" (tender loving care), this usually means that it is very rusty !